-Pfizer, Moderna vaccines 90 percent effective in preventing coronavirus infections in U.S. study of essential workers, CDC says
+Pfizer, Moderna vaccines are 90% effective after two doses in study of real-life conditions, CDC confirms

 Catch up on the most important developments in the pandemic with our coronavirus newsletter.
 All stories in it are free to access.

-CDC director Rochelle Walensky said the study shows national vaccination efforts are working.
+CDC Director Rochelle Walensky said the study shows national vaccination efforts are working.

 The authorized coronavirus vaccines “provided early, substantial real-world protection against infection for our nation’s health care personnel, first responders, and other frontline essential workers,” she said in a statement.
 “These findings should offer hope to the millions of Americans receiving coronavirus vaccines each day and to those who will have the opportunity to roll up their sleeves and get vaccinated in the weeks ahead.
 The authorized vaccines are the key tool that will help bring an end to this devastating pandemic.”